 Sydney Skydivers will make learning to skydive as safe as possible.
-Our APF certified team of instructors are among the most experienced in Australia, with thousands of jumps under their belt.
-All of our student parachutes are regularly maintained and equipped with an automatic activation device of a reserve parachute, our training will also run you through every emergency situation and ensure you can be safe skydiving.
+Our APF certified team of instructors are among the most experienced in Australia, with thousands of jumps under their belts.
+All of our student parachutes are regularly maintained and equipped with an automatic activation device on the reserve parachute, our training will also run you through emergency scenarios to ensure you have the skills to skydive safely.

 How long does it take to learn to skydive?

 With Sydney Skydivers you can learn to skydive in as little as one week.
 If you cannot take days off you can complete your stages over the weekend and have your license in under a month.
 You can do the course at your own pace but ideally you shouldn’t leave more than 2 weeks between jumps.
 Muscle memory and being current with emergency procedures are key when you are starting out in the sport.

 We have an exclusive online course to get you ready for your learn to skydive ground course and AFF Stage 1.
 Once you feel comfortable and ready you can book your ground training.
 Your skydiving instructor will cover the topics learned with the online theory with practical exercises and drills on the ground, prior to your very first skydive.